silentroach/modern-lru/README.md

 ## Alternatives

+[lru-fast](https://github.com/rsms/js-lru) - classic doubly-linked list based lru, superfast and memory efficient.

-[quick-lru](https://github.com/sindresorhus/quick-lru) - a little bit dirty with broken keys order, but supersimple, superfast and memory efficient alternative, inspired by the [hashlru](https://github.com/dominictarr/hashlru) [algorithm](https://github.com/dominictarr/hashlru#algorithm).
+[quick-lru](https://github.com/sindresorhus/quick-lru) - a little bit dirty with broken keys order, but supersimple and fast alternative, inspired by the [hashlru](https://github.com/dominictarr/hashlru) [algorithm](https://github.com/dominictarr/hashlru#algorithm).

 Also [some benchmarks here](https://github.com/dominictarr/bench-lru) with more packages, but with no feature comparison.